stride3d/stride-docs/en/manual/graphics/rendering-pipeline/render-features.md

 ### Extract

 The **extract** phase copies data from game states of previously collected objects to short-lived render-specific structures.
-It's usually driven by the @'SiliconStudio.Xenko.Rendering.RenderSystem' and @'SiliconStudio.Xenko.Rendering.RenderFeature's.
+It's usually driven by the @'Xenko.Rendering.RenderSystem' and @'Xenko.Rendering.RenderFeature's.

 This should be as fast as possible and avoid heavy computations since game update and scripts are blocked.
 Heavy computations should be deferred to [Prepare](#prepare).